 Supportive Care Assistant

 The Supportive Care Assistant Program is a new fully subsidized micro-certificate developed to address the labour shortages in the long-term care sector.
 Through this program, learners have the opportunity to discover a new career, gain work experience, and make a difference in their community.
-This program is an excellent first step for learners looking to pursue further studies and become a fully certified Health Care Aide.
+This program is an excellent first step for learners looking to pursue a health related career.

-This program is offered at no cost to eligible applicants and is funded by Employment and Social Development Canada as part of CICan's Building Capacity in Long-term Care project.
+This program is offered at no cost to eligible applicants and is funded by Employment and Social Development Canada as part of Colleges & Institutes Canada (CICan) Building Capacity in Long-term Care project.

 You will learn